SiddhaK17/retro-pong-project/README.md

   - Missed catches award a point to the opposing player.
 - **Scoring System:**
   - Each successful pass beyond a paddle increments the opponent’s score.
-  - Live updates shown on the scoreboard in real-time.
+  - Live updates shown on the scoreboard in real time.
 - **Progressive Difficulty (Optional Enhancements):** Ball velocity can be incrementally increased after each successful hit, enhancing competitive intensity.
 - **Victory Conditions:** The game can be played indefinitely or until a target score is reached (customizable).

-This careful balance of **responsive controls**, **predictable yet challenging physics**, and **real-time scorekeeping** ensures the gameplay feels polished, engaging, and reminiscent of the arcade era.
+This careful balance of **responsive controls**, **predictable yet challenging physics**, and **real time scorekeeping** ensures the gameplay feels polished, engaging, and reminiscent of the arcade era.

 ---